Sautéed Chicory

 - Adjust the salt according to the salt content of the preserved ingredients.

-Enjoy the simple and authentic flavors of this chicory, let each bite tell the story of a passion for food made with respect and care.
+Enjoy the simple and authentic flavors of this sautéed chicory.
+Each bite tells the story of passion for food made with respect and care.
 May your table always be accompanied by ingredients that speak for themselves.

 How much of a capolavoro is this?